 Sackler Gallery (Asian art)

 The Arthur M. Sackler Gallery is the Freer’s sister institute and displays a broad range of Asian art dating from antiquity to today.
-Current exhibits feature sculpture from South India, ancient Iranian metalwork, artists working in Afghanistan today, Islamic ceramics, photographs from rural Rajasthan, and elaborate Qur’ans on loan from a museum in Istanbul.
+When I last visited, exhibits featured sculpture from South India, ancient Iranian metalwork, artists working in Afghanistan today, Islamic ceramics, photographs from rural Rajasthan, and elaborate Qur’ans on loan from a museum in Istanbul.

 Together with the Freer, this is one of my favorite museums in DC.
 The Smithsonian’s Asian collection is simply gorgeous and visiting this serene space is a joy.